 The Group's accounts are prepared in accordance with current IFRS applicable to the insurance industry.
-The International Accounting Standards Board (the "IASB") introduced a framework that it described as Phase I which, under its standard IFRS 4, permitted insurers to continue to use the statutory basis of accounting for insurance assets and liabilities that existed in their jurisdictions prior to January 2005.
+The International Accounting Standards Board (the 'IASB') introduced a framework that it described as Phase I which, under its standard IFRS 4, permitted insurers to continue to use the statutory basis of accounting for insurance assets and liabilities that existed in their jurisdictions prior to January 2005.
 In May 2017, the IASB published its replacement standard on insurance accounting (IFRS 17, 'Insurance Contracts').
 Some targeted amendments to this standard, including to the effective date, were issued in June 2020.
 IFRS 17, 'Insurance Contracts', as amended, will have the effect of introducing fundamental changes to the statutory reporting of insurance entities that prepare accounts according to IFRS from 2023.
-The UK Endorsement Board, once established, will apply a process for assessing whether IFRS 17 meets the necessary criteria for endorsement into the UK-adopted International Accounting Standards (IAS).
-The UK-adopted IAS will apply to the Group's financial results reporting after the Brexit transition period, replacing the EU-endorsed IFRS.
-The Group is reviewing the complex requirements of this standard and considering its potential impact.
-The effect of changes required to the Group's accounting policies as a result of implementing the new standard is currently uncertain, but these changes can be expected to, amongst other things, alter the timing of IFRS profit recognition.
-Given the implementation of this standard is likely to require significant enhancements to IT, actuarial and finance systems of the Group, it will also have an impact on the Group's expenses.
+The standard is subject to endorsement in the UK via the UK Endorsement Board which is currently being established.
+Prudential has a group-wide implementation programme underway to implement this new standard.
+The effect of changes required to the Group's accounting policies as a result of implementing the new standard is currently uncertain particularly as amendments were issued by the IASB in June 2020, but these changes can be expected to, amongst other things, alter the timing of IFRS profit recognition.
+The implementation of this standard will involve significant enhancements to IT, actuarial and finance systems of the Group.